OnTransform / Melanie Daveid (AT), Arno Deutschbauer (AT)/photo: vog.photo

 Sat 7.
 Sep 2024 18:30 – 20:00

-The Futurelab is Ars Electronica’s think-and-do tank and works on the social aspects of technological developments.
+The Futurelab is the artistic research and development laboratory and atelier of Ars Electronica and works on the social aspects of technological developments.
 Its international and interdisciplinary team investigates how artificial intelligence, robotics, media architecture, interactive technologies, new forms of aesthetic expression and swarm intelligence influence our lives as individuals and as a society.
-The prototypes that are created in the process have already set world records (in 2012, the world’s largest autonomous drone swarm to date was launched in collaboration with Intel), attracted crowds (in 2015, Daimler’s then concept car, the “Mercedes F015”, was brought to Linz) and won awards non-stop (in 2022, the “Virtual Anatomy” software developed in collaboration with Siemens Healthineers and the Johannes Kepler University Linz was awarded a silver medal at the Triple E Awards).
+The prototypes that are created in the process have already set world records (in 2012, the world’s largest autonomous drone swarm to date was launched in collaboration with Intel), attracted crowds (in 2015, Daimler’s then concept car, the “Mercedes F015”, was brought to Linz) and numerous awards (The software “Cinematic Anatomy x Deep Space” developed with Siemens Healthineers and the Johannes Kepler University Linz was awarded innovation prizes in 2021, 2022 and 2023).

 Life Ink – Performance / Maki Namekawa (JP), photo: vog.photo